tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Update-Message.md

 ## Authorization

 The account owner can perform this operation.
-Additionally, anyone with a shared access signature that has permission to perform this operation can do so.
+Additionally, anyone with a shared access signature who has permission to perform this operation can do so.

 ## Sample request and response

-The following request extends the visibility of a queue message by 30 seconds, and updates its content.
+The following request extends the visibility of a queue message by 30 seconds and updates its content.

 ```
 PUT https://myaccount.queue.core.windows.net/myqueue/messages/663d89aa-d1d9-42a2-9a6a-fcf822a97d2c?popreceipt=AgAAAAEAAAApAAAAGIw6Q29bzAE%3d&visibilitytimeout=30&timeout=30 HTTP/1.1